-In the meantime, however, you don't have to suffer with drab, dull hair.
-Stylists say warm up your look with a change of hue -- and add less intense "low lights" (highlights closer to your base hair color) for eye-catching pizzazz with minimal damage.
+You could try less intense "low lights" (highlights closer to your base hair color) for eye-catching pizzazz with minimal damage.

 Regardless of the product you use, if you color your hair in winter Chavez says always cover your head when outdoors, and always use a shampoo and conditioner for color-treated hair.